GeertvanGeest/cluster-docs/docs/HPC_tutorial/SSH_tutorial.md

 ??? done "Result"
     ```
     Generating public/private rsa key pair.
-    Enter file in which to save the key (/home/pierre/.ssh/id_rsa):
+    Enter file in which to save the key (/home/username/.ssh/id_rsa):
     Enter passphrase (empty for no passphrase):
     Enter same passphrase again:
-    Your identification has been saved in /home/pierre/.ssh/id_rsa
+    Your identification has been saved in /home/username/.ssh/id_rsa
-    Your public key has been saved in /home/pierre/.ssh/id_rsa.pub
+    Your public key has been saved in /home/username/.ssh/id_rsa.pub
     The key fingerprint is:
-    SHA256:erkOXJp0loytm7+cbfk7rs9dDzaEtvP6GCmR9Bt7lvg pierre@pierre-laptop
+    SHA256:erkOXJp0loytm7+cbfk7rs9dDzaEtvP6GCmR9Bt7lvg xxxxxx
     The key's randomart image is:
     +---[RSA 3072]----+
     |                 |